 But even the tiniest amounts of alcohol can affect your ability to drive.
 Theoretically, the best limit to set would be zero, but this is technologically problematical as illness, medication or even in some cases normal metabolism might lead to false positives.
 Diabetic ketoacidosis is a key example.
-People with diabetes who are dependent on insulin may, if their insulin levels drop too far, develop this condition in which the body burns fat instead of sugar for energy releasing volatile ketones, and these could trigger false positive readings in some breathalysers if the limit is set too low.
-‘The safest and most practicable limit is probably 20µg/ml’, says Abbott, and Webster agrees.
+People with diabetes who are dependent on insulin may, if their insulin levels drop too far, develop this condition in which the body burns fat instead of sugar for energy releasing volatile ketones, and these could trigger false positive readings in some breathalysers if the limit is set too low (although this is not an issue for modern law-enforcement instruments).
+‘The safest and most practicable limit is probably 20mg per 100ml,’ says Abbott, and Webster agrees.

 Checking for drugs